mike-haynes2/mike-haynes2.github.io/_publications/Cochrane22.md

 ---
-title: "Single- and multi-pass magnetometric subsurface ocean detection and characterization in icy worlds using principal component analysis: Application to Triton"
+title: "Single- and multi-pass magnetometric subsurface ocean detection and characterization in icy worlds using principal component analysis (PCA): Application to Triton"
 collection: publications
 permalink: /publication/Cochrane22
 #excerpt: 'Investigates the feasibility of identifying induction at Triton.'